platformsh/platformsh-docs/sites/upsun/src/get-started/stacks/wordpress.md

 - You are building a composer-based WordPress site using John P Bloch's [WordPress Composer Fork](https://github.com/johnpbloch/wordpress).
 - You do not have a `composer.json` file, or are comfortable making changes to your existing version.
 - You selected PHP as your runtime, and MariaDB as a service during the Getting Started guide.
-It's also assumed that while using the Getting Started guide you named the project `app`, which you will notice is the top-level key in all configuration below.
+It's also assumed that while using the Getting Started guide you named the project `myapp`, which you will notice is the top-level key in all configuration below.

 {{< /note >}}